 A key you hold to constrain drawing and editing to a shape or at an angle.
-The default key is Ctrl.
-You can change the default key to Shift on the Pick tool page of the Preferences dialog box.
+The default key is Command.
+You can change the default key to Shift, the macOS standard, on the Pick tool page of the Preferences dialog box.